rscherrer/brachypode/README.md

 This will place the project files in `../build`.

+### Tests

+The program was written using test-driven development.
+Tests of the different functionalities were performed using the Boost unit test framework.
+Source code for tests is available in the `tests/` folder.
+The CMake files provided with this repository build the test targets as well as the actual program.
+Hence, running the above steps (for any platform) should also build the executables for tests in `../bin/tests/`.

 ## Usage

 This program is a command-line interface program.
 Assuming the name of the executable is `brachypode`, use, from the working directory: